Set Current Location

 This eatery has been critically acclaimed as one of the best restaurants in San Francisco.
 Radiating a hip and fun neighborhood restaurant feeling, it makes both regulars and first-timers feel at home.
 The dining room is cozy and the atmosphere is low key.
 The best dishes are relatively simple Italian recipes that highlight quality ingredients.
 Try the tagliolini tossed with shrimp, tomato and arugula, the gnocchi and the tasty appetizers.
 For desserts, treat yourself to a bowl of rich Italian gelato with whipped cream and an espresso.
 The wine list features Californian and Italian selections of varying prices.

-Tucked away between two buildings in upscale Presidio Heights, Sociale is an intimate Tuscan restaurant.
+Tucked away between two buildings in upscale Presidio Heights, Sociale is an intimate restaurant serving Northern Italian fare.
 Black and white photographs adorn the interiors and a petite bar makes for a comfortable yet sophisticated ambiance.
-While you're here, try the portobello mushrooms stuffed with chewy, herby sausage bits or the pasta swirled with pesto and sauteed vegetables.
-The wines on offer go wonderfully with the cuisine, and to complete your dining experience, go for the hot honey-glazed donuts served with a vanilla gelato shake.
+While you're here, try the Stuffed Pork Roast stuffed with chewy, herby sausage bits and veggies or the pasta swirled with pesto and sautéed vegetables.
+The wines on offer go wonderfully with the cuisine, and to complete your dining experience, go for the Chocolate Oblivion Cake.
 Once you have visited, you will see why despite its small size, Sociale is big on popularity!